How to excel at your Interview

 Getting an interview

 The HR department will not go through every single letter they receive, anything that differentiate you from the herd will get you more luck.
-Put babies pictures on it if you have to, but be prepared to see your letter land in the junk mail pile.
+Put baby pictures on it if you have to, but be prepared to see your letter land in the junk mail pile.

-If you write a generic cover letter that you plan to send to a million companies, don't be surprised if you don't get a response.
+If you write a generic cover letter that you plan to send to a million companies, don't be surprised if you don't get a single response.
 If the format of your resume can distinguish it among a thousand, then the content is the meat that will keep your reader interested.

 Don't apply for too many jobs.
 I don't think there's ever a reason to apply for more than three or four jobs at a time.
 Resuméspam, or any sign that you're applying for 100 jobs, just makes you look desperate which makes you look unqualified. — Joel Spolsky

 An interview is not like a test in high school.
-Not only you are being interviewed, but you are also interviewing the company.
+Not only are you being interviewed, but you are also interviewing the company.
 You will be spending the best part of your day working there, you might as well make sure you know what you are getting into before you start.

-Don't be afraid to email people other then jobs@website.com.
+Don't be afraid to email people other than jobs@website.com.
 The worst they can do is ignore you.
 But we won't let that happen now would we?
 On the about us page, most websites have a list of the most influential people in the company.
 If they are on this page they probably did something important, and Google is your friend for finding out more.
 Don't just send them a generic message.
 Take time to craft it.

 Write a nice message introducing yourself and why you want to work for said company.
 List the things you like about them and what you think you can do for them.
 Show your work.
 Mention that your resume is available upon request.
 Subject lines are hard to come up with, so leave it for last so you have plenty of room to think.